-3. Drafting v/s Conveyancing Drafting Conveyancing Preparation of documents for Transfer of property, and Others Preparation of documents for Transfer of property and Both drafting & con veyancing are a type of do cumentation.
-4. Conveyance v/s Contract S. No. Basis Conveyan ice Contact I. Meaning It deals with the of property. transfer It remains to be performed & its specific performance may be sought.
+3. Drafting v/s Conveyancing Drafting , , Conveyancing Preparation of documents for Transfer of property, and Others Preparation of documents for Transfer of property Both drafting & con veyancing are a type of do ocumentation.
+4. Conveyance v/s Contract S. No. Basis Conveyance Contract l.
+Meaning It deals with the transfer of property.
+It remains to be performed & its specific performance may be sought.
 II.
-Rights It just transfe ownership of right without any right.
+Rights It just transfers the ownership of existing right without creating any right.
 It may / may not create a right of action.
 III.
-Act Transfer of Prop 1882 erty Act, Indian Contract Act, 1872 5.
-General Principles of Drafting & Conveyancin partie Expre con Use No admi ess the int ncisely legal lang informatic tted at rar names, addresses etc. of tention of the parties clearly uage wherever possible on is to be omitted or ndom to be readily understandable
+Act Transfer of Pi Act, 1882. roperty Indian Contract Act, 1872.
+5. General Principles of Drafting & Conveyancin partie Expre & cor Use No in at rai The of ess the information names, addresses etc. of tention of the parties clearly uage wherever possible is to be omitted or admitted to be readily understandable

-- Understand the legal provisions on the subject matter

-- Document should be supported by schedules

-- The document should be self explanatory
+- Understand the legal provisions on the subject matter Document should be supported schedules The document should be self explanatory

 - Use of active voice

 - Document should be property numbered

 - Avoiding negative language.